How do I get into Pharma?

 The Life Sciences & Engineering recruitment team regularly get asked the question; "How do I get into Pharma?"

-It’s no secret that the Pharma industry, particularly in Ireland, is currently experiencing significant growth.
-It’s also no secret that salaries and benefits in the pharma industry are often ahead of their competition from other industries - it's an attractive line of work!
+It’s no secret that the Pharma industry, all over the world, is currently experiencing significant growth.
+It’s also no secret that salaries and benefits in the Pharma industry are often ahead of the competition from other industries - it's an attractive line of work!

-From numerous years of helping people get jobs in Pharma, there are 3 things that should be considered before attempting to make the move across.
+From numerous years of helping people get jobs in Pharma, there are 3 things you should consider before attempting to make the move across.

 1. Think your decision through

-If you are interested in any of the opportunities advertised on our website or just want a general consultation on making of move into Pharma (or any other industry!), please do not hesitate to contact Morgan McKinley Supply Chain Team.
+If you are interested in any of the opportunities advertised on our website or just want a general consultation on making a move into Pharma (or any other Life Sciences & Engineering industry), please do not hesitate to reach out.